-Large slender pipit with considerable variation across its range.
+A large, slender pipit with considerable variation across its range.
 African and South Asian birds average browner, warmer-colored, and more heavily streaked on the breast than the grayer-toned Middle Eastern subspecies.
 All subspecies possess a pale eyebrow, a long tail, and a relatively long bill.
-As with many other pipits, can be frustratingly difficult to distinguish in the field.
+As with many other pipits, can be frustratingly difficult to identify in the field; habitat and voice are important clues.
 Prefers dry, open areas with clumps of vegetation and scattered rocks and boulders, typically on slopes.
-Calls include squeaky sparrowlike chirps and sweet, two-noted whistles.
-Song doesn’t quite sound like a song: a series of plaintive whistles, two-note chirps, and other call-like vocalizations strung up together with pauses in between.
+Calls include squeaky sparrow-like chirps and sweet two-noted whistles.
+Song doesn’t quite sound like a song: a sequence of plaintive whistles, two-noted chirps, and other call-like vocalizations strung together with pauses in between.